kenneth-rosario/scala-npm-postgres-docker-boilerplate/Readme.md

 * When all three services are running you will have a network of containers running at the specified ports ready to talk to each other and make requests to each other.
-Feel free to change port numbers and environment variables as you wish
+Feel free to change port numbers and environment variables n the docker-compose.yml file as you wish

 * to completely clean your system of attached volumes and containers run